 What is Tarpan?

 The term ‘trup’ refers to a person’s ability to please others.
-The basic word ‘Trup’ was used to create the following term ‘Tarpan.’
-Tarpan in Garh Mukteshwar is the act of offering water to God, the Sages, the souls of ancestors, and humans people and gratifying them with it.
+The basic word ‘Trup’ was used to create the term ‘Tarpan.’
+Tarpan is the act of offering water to God, the Sages, the souls of ancestors, and human people and gratifying them with it.

-The goal of tarpan in Garh Mukteshwar is for God, departed ancestors’ spirits, and other entities whose names are uttered throughout the ritual to give pleasure on us.
+The goal of tarpan in Haridwar is for God, departed ancestors’ spirits, and other entities whose names are uttered throughout the ritual to give pleasure to us.

-Apart from Tarpan , Garh Mukteshwar is also famous for performing Pind daan, Shradh & Asthi Visarjan.
+Apart from Tarpan, Haridwar is also famous for performing Asthi Visarjan, Pind daan, Shradh & Narayan bali.
 Click below to know more-

 Frequently Asked Questions: